Chinese Medicine in Portland, Maine

 Chinese Medical Modalities

-• ACUPUNCTURE - The insertion of thin, single-use needles at specific points on the body to restore balance, promote healing, and relieve pain.
+• ACUPUNCTURE - The insertion of thin, single-use needles at specific points on the body to improve circulation, promote healing, relieve pain, and restore balance.

 • DAOIST ZANGFU ACUPRESSURE - Abdominal massage to improve digestion, optimize pelvic function, reduce tension, and promote well-being.